-Everyday we’re bombarded with messages that testify to be the ‘real’ thing from organic fruit and vegetables, to shampoo, and travel.
-Even public figures and celebrities are using the label as a way to win us over.
-Why is authenticity pervasive in popular consumption and why do we crave ‘the real’?
+Everyday we’re bombarded with messages that testify to be the ‘real thing’ from organic fruit and vegetables, to shampoo, music, and travel.
+Even public figures and celebrities use the label to win us over.
+Why is authenticity pervasive in popular culture and why do we crave ‘the real’?
 Why have advertising executives latched on to authenticity as a way to lure us in and does it work?

 In times of growing political unrest, economic insecurity, and technological advancement, our future in contemporary society seems unpredictable.
 The destabilization of old certainties, whether they be class, religion, family-ties or state, coupled with the increased movement of people, has resulted in a heightened sense of uncertainty.
 Authenticity becomes an issue when it is called into question, when a sense of inauthenticity is detected or experienced.